 So get on your bike and ride!

-I hope this article was effective, not only in getting the most comfortable seat for you as an overweight rider, bun it getting you back on your bike and more comfortable that ever.
+I hope this article was effective, not only in getting the most comfortable seat for you as an overweight rider, but in getting you back on your bike and more comfortable than ever.
 Whatever reason you’re riding, don’t forget to have fun.
 Be safe out there!